💡 Disclosure: This post contains affiliate links. If you purchase through these links, we may earn a small commission at no extra cost to you.

 Under 36" long with the seat at minimum height.
 The most space-efficient magnetic-resistance upright bike currently available at a reasonable price.
 Flywheel is lighter (30 lbs) but sufficient for steady-state and moderate interval work.
 If square footage is the primary constraint, this is the pick.
 View on Amazon →

 Before you buy and before you ride — run through this list.
-Check off each item as you go.
 Everything ticked means you're set up for long-term success, not a bike gathering dust in the corner.
+For a broader look at how exercise bikes fit alongside other renter-friendly gear, the compact home gym setup guide for small spaces is a useful companion read.